 Furthermore, children don’t have control over their own lives.
 Whatever stresses you will stress them more because they can’t fully understand the complexities, the shades of grey and because they rarely get to have any say in those situations which lead them to be stressed.

 Here’s the good news…

-The good news is that children make excellent hypnotic subjects.
+There’s more good news in that children make excellent hypnotic subjects.
 If you’ve ever marvelled at how your children become so absorbed in their make-believe worlds then you have witnessed their own self-hypnosis.

-A child’s imagination makes them superb at drifting into that nicely relaxed and focused state of hypnosis.
+A child’s imagination makes them superb at drifting into that deliciously focused state of hypnosis.

 A child’s imagination can often be behind their insomnia.
 There are monsters under the bed, catastrophes about to befall the world.
 There are vampires, werewolves and plenty more things to fear.

 I can work to harness your son or daughter’s imagination in order to undo its work.
 Scary monsters can become best friends.
 Fearsome shadows can become whole new worlds of adventure.
 Imagination can be a terrible enemy, it can also be the cure.

 I offer warm, professional and effective hypnotherapy in Reading, London, Wallingford, Thame and Oxford.
 If your child needs some help then read on and see if I might be the right person to give that help.

 As well as being an adult psychotherapist and hypnotherapist I am also a qualified Child and Adolescent Counsellor.
 You can read more about my work with the under 18s here.